ASPhillips8/rick-morty-episode/user-stories.md

-App Concept: Character Finder
+# Character Finder App Concept

-Feature 1: Search Episode
+## Feature 1: Search Episode

+**User Story**
-• User Story - As a user i want to search for all characters that are within particular season and episode.
+As a user, I want to search for all characters that are within a particular season and episode.

+**Details**
-• Details: Implement a search bar that allows user to input episode (by code: "S03E07").
-On submission the app fetches data from API and displays the image in a bar of all the characters within that episode.
+Implement a search bar that allows the user to input an episode by code (e.g., "S03E07").
+Upon submission, the app fetches data from an API and displays the images of all characters within that episode in a bar.

-Feature 2: View Character Details
+## Feature 2: View Character Details

+**User Story**
-• User Story - As a user i want to use move through each displayed character in the bar and be able to see details about the character in a separate container.
+As a user, I want to move through each displayed character in the bar and see details about the character in a separate container.

+**Details**
-• Details: When cursor over small image in bar it shows enlarged picture including details about the character.
-This can be a achieved with a mouse over event listener.
+When the cursor hovers over a small image in the bar, it shows an enlarged picture including details about the character.
+This can be achieved with a mouseover event listener.

-Feature 3: View all episodes that character has been in
+## Feature 3: View All Episodes that Character Has Been In

+**User Story**
-• User Story - As a user if i click on the character i can see all the episodes that character has been in.
+As a user, if I click on a character, I want to see all the episodes that character has been in.

+**Details**
-• Details: When a character picture is clicked, it displays an organized list of all episodes that character has appeared in.
+When a character's picture is clicked, it displays an organized list of all episodes that character has appeared in.
 This can be accomplished by a click event listener.

-Feature 4: Mark all episode that i want to watch (stretch goal)
+## Feature 4: Mark All Episodes that I Want to Watch (Stretch Goal)

+**User Story**
-• User Story - As a user i want to mark each episode that i want to watch in the future
+As a user, I want to mark each episode that I want to watch in the future.

+**Details**
-• Details: Enable a checkbox that when marked changes the style and color of the listed item.
+Enable a checkbox that, when marked, changes the style and color of the listed item.